research-team/cellCircuit/cellCircuit.md

 - creating RLC circuits in the cell for wireless communications

-Overall this could be visioned as a new direction in pharmacy as electronic drugs, brain - computer interface, brain - brain interface, here brain could be also though as almost any living tissue.
+Overall this could be visioned as a new direction in pharmacy as electronic drugs, brain - computer interface, brain - brain interface, in general: almost any living tissue to any living tissue electronic interfaces.

 ##Cross-disciplinarity